-The artwork we collect in our homes becomes part of our personal stories.
-It reflects our own tastes and individuality, giving clues about who we are.
-It also inspires, calms, and reminds us about what we find beautiful and what is important to us.
+The artwork we collect in our homes becomes a part of our personal stories, reflecting our own tastes and individuality and offering insight to about who we are.
+Hanging framed artwork in our homes can inspire, calm and remind us about what we find beautiful in life.

-So it’s pretty absurd that so much of this artwork is printed on material that has an inherent lack of durability.
-Printed photographs, watercolor paintings, certificates, letters, maps, and other types of documentation are all printed on paper, which is easily damaged.
-Paper can be torn, stained, faded, stretched or wrinkled.
+It’s pretty absurd, then, that so much of this artwork is printed on material that has an inherent lack of durability.
+Printed photographs, watercolor paintings, certificates, letters, maps and other types of documentation are all printed on paper, which is easily damaged: torn, stained, faded, stretched or wrinkled.
 Worse, improper framing and display techniques — which are supposed to protect the piece — can cause or exacerbate any of these problems.
 Once damage has begun, it won't get better on its own, and it may or may not be reparable.
 Being aware of the dangers to artwork from improper framing is key to preserving important art or documents in a good state.

-Some materials can cause staining, especially adhesives.
-Cellophane tape and masking tape are often convenient to use, but they both cause stains.
-Even some tapes marked as “archival quality” can cause damage.
-Stains on artwork may or may not be removable.
+Adhesive: Cellophane tape and masking tape are often convenient to use, but they both cause stains.
+Even some tapes marked as “archival quality” can cause damage, and these stains on artwork may not be removable.

 Quality framing practices are designed to minimize all of the specific dangers that can damage printed artwork and documents.
 Proper framing uses materials designed not to damage artwork while keeping out environmental elements that can cause harm.

-Glazing, or the glass or acrylic material that’s placed in front of a piece of framed artwork, protects the piece from moisture and from being contaminated by touch.
+Glazing, the glass or acrylic material that’s placed in front of a piece of framed artwork, protects the piece from moisture and from being contaminated by touch.
 It also keeps dirt and microbes out of the artwork.
-Specially treated glazing can also filter UV rays to protect against sun damage and fading.
+Light is art’s greatest enemy.
+UV-filter glazing, available in both glass and acrylic, filters the harmful UV rays to protect against sun damage and fading.